rhanmiano/100days-coding-challenge/README.md

 # 100 Days Coding Challenge
-My inner programmer-self is pushing me to do a coding challenge to require myself to sit in front of the computer for a couple of hours a day and solve programming challenges available on the internet.
+My inner programmer-self is pushing me to do a coding challenge to require myself to sit in front of the computer for a couple of hours in a day and solve programming challenges available on the internet.
 I still consider myself as a beginner(a lazy one too) that's why I'm making this leap to enhance my coding skills.
 This challenge should render 100 solutions to 100 problems for 100 days.
 ## Objectives

  1. Get a refresher of the fundamentals of the languages of web